chayleaf/notnft/README.md

 - Q: What license is this available under?
 - A: GPL2.0-or-later, same as nftables (some parts of nftables are GPL2 only though).
+- Q: How do I apply JSON rules?
+- A: If you run `nft` with the `-j` flag, it allows you to load json rulesets.
+Also, you can quickly apply small commands via `nft -j '{"nftables":[ ...your rules here ]}'`.
+You can't currently do this via `networking.nftables`.

 ## Example using the "fancy" DSL